jianshu93/dartminhash-rs/README.md

 # References
-Christiani, T., 2020.
+1.Christiani, T., 2020.
 Dartminhash: Fast sketching for weighted sets. arXiv preprint arXiv:2005.11547.

+2.Shrivastava, A., 2016.
+Simple and efficient weighted minwise hashing.
+Advances in Neural Information Processing Systems, 29.

+3.Li, X. and Li, P., 2021, May.
+Rejection sampling for weighted jaccard similarity revisited.
+In Proceedings of the AAAI Conference on Artificial Intelligence (Vol. 35, No. 5, pp. 4197-4205).

-Pǎtraşcu, M. and Thorup, M., 2012.
+4.Pǎtraşcu, M. and Thorup, M., 2012.
 The power of simple tabulation hashing.
 Journal of the ACM (JACM), 59(3), pp.1-50.

-Ertl, O. (2025) “TreeMinHash: Fast Sketching for Weighted Jaccard Similarity Estimation”.
+5.Ertl, O. (2025) “TreeMinHash: Fast Sketching for Weighted Jaccard Similarity Estimation”.
 Zenodo. doi: 10.5281/zenodo.16730965.